cyberiumabc/solyddoc/docs/_interface/Blockchain-Network.md

 ---
 title: Multi Blockchain Networks
-sort_key: B
+sort_key: A
 ---

-This guide explains how to set up a private network of multiple Geth nodes.
+This guide explains how to set up a multi blockchain network of multiple Geth nodes.
 An Cyberium network is a private network if the nodes are not connected to the main network.
 In this context private only means reserved or isolated, rather than protected or secure.